fusiondirectory/fusiondirectory-user-manual/source/plugins/ejbca/description.rst

 Description
 ===========

-The EJBCA  plugin is used to publish SSH certificates in FusionDirectory.
+The EJBCA plugin is used to read ssl certificates published by EJBCA into LDAP with FusionDirectory.